Table of Contents

 PROBLEM: “I thought I had calibrated my barometer properly, but colder weather has arrived, and my readings seem to be drifting badly.
 Sometimes the readings appear to be OK, but most of the time I am way out.”

-The manufacturer of Ambient and Ecowitt weather stations have designed their barometer firmware so that a single fixed offset (REL offset) can be used to approximate Altimeter (setting) or QNH.
-By choosing this simple fixed offset method, the manufacturer makes the assumption that the atmosphere is perfectly linear and that ABS (absolute pressure) moves lock-in-step with REL values (relative pressure).
-In reality, the atmosphere is not linear (it's on a curve) which requires complex algorithms to calculate properly.
-Ambient and Ecowitt lack the necessary algorithms that are required, so REL values are unable to perfectly calculate and track Altimeter (setting) or QNH values.
+SOLUTION: The manufacturer of Ambient and Ecowitt weather stations have designed their barometer firmware so that a single fixed offset (REL offset) can be used to approximate Altimeter (setting) or QNH.
+By choosing this simple fixed offset method, the manufacturer makes the assumption that the atmosphere is perfectly linear and that ABS (absolute pressure) and REL values (relative pressure)move lock-n-step with one another.
+However, REL does not really move lock-in-step with ABS.
+In reality, the atmosphere is not linear (it's on a curve) which requires complex algorithms to properly calculate Altimeter or QNH.
+Ambient and Ecowitt lack the necessary algorithms that are required, so REL values are unable to perfectly calculate Altimeter (setting) or QNH values.
+It is best to only calibrate absolute values/station pressure with the absolute pressure reading from a calibrated reference barometer.

-“I still don't get it.
-Just give me the setting to make it work.”
+PROBLEM: “I still don't get it.
+Just give me the calibration setting to make it work.”

 Use a close-by airport and assume it has the “true” pressure value.
 All you have to do is change the REL value to match the Altimeter setting or QNH value at the airport.